front-end-foundations/session3/README.md

 If you roll over the tabs now the height of the anchor increases by one pixel causing the `<ul>` to expand as well and thus showing the border along the bottom under the inactive tabs.

-Due to the fact that there is no selected tab (only hovered) the height of the element appears to jump slightly.
+Due to the fact that there is no selected tab (only hovered) the height of the ul jumps 1 pixel.
 Let's assume that one of the tabs will always be highlighted.

 Create a second selector to highlight one of the anchors by adding `.t-cuisines a` as a second selector to the hover rule.